rothgar/justingarrison.com/content/prfaq.md

 Many knowledge workers are estimated to be in meetings for more than two-thirds of their working hours, but those employees have little or no tangible output from their meetings and often don't find them useful.
 Too many meetings is often a complaint from employees and can hinder career growth.

-Unproductive meetings waste hundreds of millions of dollars for companies and are often unorganized with no preperation or action items.
+Unproductive meetings waste hundreds of millions of dollars for companies and are often unorganized with no preparation or action items.
 Meeting are structured differently depending on the culture of a company and there is little consistency on format based on who is organizing the meeting.
 They can be incredibly disruptive for deep work and require synchronous communication with overlapping timezones.
 Even with questionable value, meetings proliferate on calendars everywhere.